pjotrp/bioruby-alignment/README.md

 where aln2 is a copy of aln with bridging columns deleted.

+More examples can be found in the features/edit directory of the source.

 ### See also

 For more on the design of bio-alignment, read the